 Though some patients may experience discomfort post treatment, you can return to most of your normal activities immediately.
 Depending on where the Cells were injected, you may feel some transient soreness or stiffness but no physical restrictions are given.
 We want you to move around!

-Are there certain medical conditions which would disqualify me from having a Stem Cell procedure?
+Are there certain medical conditions which would disqualify me from having a Regenerative Cell procedure?